MicrosoftDocs/win32/desktop-src/Msi/installer-clientsex.md

-﻿---
-Description: 'Returns a RecordList object that lists products that use a specified installed component.' ms.assetid: 'c9756526-68d7-4d04-97e2-56a5eaf816be'
-title: 'Installer.ClientsEx property'
 ---
+Description: Returns a RecordList object that lists products that use a specified installed component. ms.assetid: c9756526-68d7-4d04-97e2-56a5eaf816be
+title: Installer.ClientsEx property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Installer.ClientsEx property

 This property returns a [**RecordList**](recordlist-object.md) object that lists products that use a specified installed component.
-This property calls [**MsiEnumClientsEx**](msienumclientsex.md).
+This property calls [**MsiEnumClientsEx**](/windows/win32/Msi/nf-msi-msienumclientsexa?branch=master).

 **[Windows Installer 4.5 or earlier](not-supported-in-windows-installer-4-5.md):** Not supported.
 This property is available beginning with Windows Installer 5.0.